 GPS Position Triangulation

-GPS system uses a mathematical concept of triangulation in order to determine the exact coordinates of an object.
+GPS drone navigation system uses a mathematical concept of triangulation in order to determine the exact coordinates of an object.
 Triangulation is a process in which the position of the radio receiver is figured out by determining the radial distance of the received signal from a number of sources.

-The satellite GPS system utilizes trilateration that makes use of four signals to determine the position of the GPS drone receiver.
+The satellite GPS system utilizes trilateration that makes use of four signals to determine the position of the GPS Drone Navigation receiver.
 The signal from one satellite lets the pilot figure out that he or she is on a sphere at a certain radius from the satellite.
 A second signal is also considered as a radial distance with the receiver on the second sphere and it intersects the first signal.
 This forms a circle that intersects both the spheres.
 Another signal helps in pinpointing the location down to two points on the circle.

 A fourth signal is used to narrow down the location from the two points.
 Generally one of the two points are discarded with the proposition that one of them is either situation too far from the earth or is moving at an implausible speed.
 Fourth signal is traditionally used but for some other purpose.